 I finally saw the film in June 1965.
 It was playing for a week at the Capital Theater which had a huge Super-Cinerama screen and I thought this would be the best place for me to see it.
 It wasn’t a 70MM print but it would be big.
 By this time I was regularly taking the train into the city and viewing films in first run at either the massive Broadway Theaters or the Eastside “art” theaters.
 In this way I could now see films in the best possible circumstances on the biggest screens with the best sound before some were cut for general release.

-Unfortunately, when I reached the Capital, the theater had closed that day preparing for the Roadshow Cinerama release of THE HALLELUIAH TRIAL, that summer’s Cinerama release.
-I was of course disappointed but checking the paper I discovered that the film had been moved to an art house a few blocks north on Broadway near Lincoln Center.
-Let me tell you this theater was not the capital and the screen was nothing even approaching a Super-Cinerama screen but it was all I had, so I sat in the middle of the sparsely filled matinee showing and watched the movie.
+Unfortunately, when I reached the Capital, the theater was closed preparing for the Premiere the following night of Cinerama’s summer Roadshow release of THE HALLELUIAH TRIAL I was of course disappointed but checking the paper I discovered that the film had been moved to an art house a few blocks north on Broadway near Lincoln Center.
+Let me tell you this theater was not the Capital and the screen was nothing even approaching a Super-Cinerama screen but it was all I had, so I sat in the middle of the sparsely filled matinee showing and watched the movie.
 Compared to the 1970 release (I managed to finally see it in 70MM at a Chicago theater) and the 1989 restoration the color was lacking and, although I sat through to the end, I really didn’t see what all the fuss was about.
 In short, I hadn’t gotten it and, truth be told, I thought (and please God don’t send lightning bolts at me) I found the film pretty boring.

 I didn’t have a chance to see the film again until 1970 when it was released at a few minutes over three hours.
 This time it was in 70MM on a massive screen with full stereo.
 Sitting in the center of the first row let me tell you, I was Goddamn blown away and sat through the film twice.
 It wasn’t a film, it was an experience.
 I was in the desert with Lawrence.
 I was in the middle of those battles and most importantly I was able to finally understand the character.
 (My poor wife had to go to the bathroom at least four times during these showings but I was so engrossed that my bladder held out until the end of the first showing.)